GarageBand Part 2: Mixing and Mastering

 Repeat these steps for Track 2 Natural Stereo, Track 3 Echo Strum, and the last muted track.
 Then press Enter to move the Playhead to the beginning and Spacebar to play.
 The song should start immediately, with almost no dead air.

 Use essentially the same process to trim dead air at the end of each track.
 I found that bar 52 beat two was the approximate location of the end of the song.
 After you split the region, the lower-numbered region will contain the song and the higher-numbered region will contain the dead air to delete.
+Use the Delete key rather than the Delete and Move menu option.

 Congratulations!
 You're done mixing and remastering this song.
 Export it to MP3 or directly to your Music library.